tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 ===================

 .. note::
-    This section is a summary of part of :ref:`model` which is included here for easy reference.
+    This section is a summary of part of :doc:`../setup/model` which is included here for easy reference.
 For a complete explanation, please refer back to that page.

 TARDIS models supernovae as expanding homologously, as shown in the animation below.
 This means that plasma at a